 In this case the employees worked for Aviation Passage Service Berlin (APSB) and were based at Berlin Tegal Airport in Germany.
 APSB was controlled by Global Ground Berlin (GGB).
 In September 2014, GGB told APSB that it would be reducing its operations and there would be a transfer of part of its business, although no staff would move with it.
 Five months later, in January 2015, APSB told its works council that it was planning to make collective redundancies.
 The affected employees were eventually dismissed a year later.

 The employees claimed that their dismissals were unlawful.
-The employees argued that that the APSB was controlled by GGB which, in turn, was controlled by the WISAG group of companies.
+The employees argued that the APSB was controlled by GGB which, in turn, was controlled by the WISAG group of companies.
 They submitted that the decision to terminate APSB's contracts (which necessitated the redundancies) was, taken at a senior level within the WISAG group, meaning that the collective consultation should have been triggered at a much earlier stage when that decision was taken.
 The employees lost at first instance.
 On appeal, the Court referred a number of questions to the ECJ for a preliminary ruling:

 - Does a "controlling undertaking" only mean undertakings who have influence by way of shareholdings and voting rights?
 Or is "de facto" influence sufficient?